TEN BILLION TO ONE or BISON³ REDUX

 That none of this was addressed only made all of it seem more like a steaming pile of nonsense.
 Just to attempt to consider the task of putting bullets in all, most, or merely many of America’s 30 or 60 million bison, I contrasted the bison cull with the US Civil War.
 That seemed fair as both took place in a similar period with similar timing, locations, resources, technology, and people.
 But it was the differences that were so critical.

-The Civil War lasted from the Spring of 1861 to the Spring of 1865.
-The war involved millions of men, perhaps 3.5 million, a number that would have amounted to about 10% of the total US population at that time.
+The Civil War lasted four years, from the spring of 1861 to the spring of 1865.
+The war involved millions of men, perhaps 3.5 million (which would have been about 10% of the total US population at that time.)
 The most commonly agreed number of deaths is said to be around 620,000.
-To get there it is estimated troops on both sides fired a combined 1.5 million artillery rounds and something on the order of a billion small arms rounds at one another.
-They employed revolvers, rifles and muskets, early machine guns, grenades, dynamite, land and sea mines, other improvised explosives and booby traps, cannons, artillery, bayonets, swords, and knives, gunships, and every other tool you can think of.
+This outcome is estimated to have come about as a result of men firing a combined 1.5 million artillery rounds and something on the order of a billion small arms rounds at one another.
+They used bayonets, swords, axes and knives; revolvers, rifles, muskets, and early machine guns; grenades, dynamite, land and sea mines, other improvised explosives and all manner of booby traps.
+They also deployed cannons, artillery, gunships, and even submarines, along with every other tool of death you can think of.

 The peak of the bison hunt, with by far the bulk of the kills, took place in the three years from 1872 through ‘74.
 Really the only weapon used to kill bison were high-caliber, slow-firing rifles.
-And it is said that the “total railroad shipments to the East between 1872 and 1874 were estimated at 1,378,359 hides.”
-This figure was less than the total estimate for bison killed in these years.
-A real total would include the commercial pursuit of hides and subsistence harvesting by locals, making up the “primary cause” of the decline, but also sport hunting and wanton killing, too, which were significant.
-All of this activity together has been estimated again and again and the highest numbers proposed bring the total number of dead bison up to ~3.7 million over the peak of the hunt, or in the vicinity of 1.2 million per year for three years.
+No one was charging into a herd with a bayonet.
+Even then it is said the “total railroad shipments to the East between 1872 and 1874 were estimated at 1,378,359 hides.”
+This figure was less than the total estimate for bison killed in these years and a real total would include the commercial pursuit of hides and subsistence harvesting by locals, making up the “primary cause” of the decline, but also sport hunting and wanton killing, too, which were significant.
+All of this activity together has been estimated again and again and the highest numbers ever proposed bring the total number of dead bison up to ~3.7 million over the peak of the hunt, or in the vicinity of 1.2 million per year for three years (a number that in no way would reduce the total bison population on the continent if the number of animals was above 10 million.)

 It seemed to me like the commitment of people and resources as well as the urgency of the war vastly exceeded that of the bison hunt.
 It had to have.
-And yet the argument appears to be that the death visited upon the bison was many times that of the whole-nation Civil War effort — but against animals who were not armed with rifles or squared up against and charging at those hunting them and without the hunters deploying any of the men, weapons, or munitions.
-Even just one hunting season in Montana and Kansas alone is said to have produced more than two times as many kills as the whole four-year-long Civil War!
+And yet the argument appears to be that the death visited upon the bison was many times that of the whole-nation Civil War effort — but against animals who were not armed with rifles or squared up against and charging at those hunting them and without the hunters deploying any of the resources or deadliest munitions.
+Even just one, months-long hunting season in Montana and Kansas alone is said to have produced twice as many kills as the whole four-year-long Civil War!
 Needless to say, I was skeptical.

 BUT THAT WAS THEN